How to get from Hanoi to Sapa

 It’s best to book your ride online beforehand through BookAway to get a better overview of bus schedules, rates, and departure & arrival points.

-Vans offer a more spacious and luxurious ride from Hanoi to Sapa.
+Minivans offer a spacious and luxurious ride from Hanoi to Sapa.
 Some companies also offer free hotel pick-up if you’re staying within Hanoi’s Old Quarter.

 Hanoi to Sapa by Train

-Sapa is a small hill town up in the mountains and it doesn’t have its own railway station.
-If you want to travel by express train from Hanoi to Sapa, you’ll take the train to the closest railway station which is in Lao Cai.
+Sapa is a small hill town up in the mountains that doesn’t have its own railway station.
+If you want to travel by express train from Hanoi to Sapa, you’ll take the train to the closest railway station in Lao Cai.
 From Lao Cai, you can continue by van or bus to Sapa.

-The total train journey from Hanoi to Sapa takes about 9 hours.
+The total train journey from Hanoi to Sapa takes about 8 hours 40 minutes to 8 hours 50 minutes.

-All trains depart at night, quite convenient because they allow you to have a good night’s sleep.
-And upon arrival in Sapa, you’ll have enough time to freshen up and get ready to join one of the many groups going on a trek, which usually starts around 08:00-08:30.
+All trains depart at night, which is quite convenient as they allow you to get a good night’s sleep.
+Upon arrival in Sapa, you’ll have enough time to freshen up and get ready to join one of the many groups going on a trek, which usually starts around 08:00-08:30.

 PRO TIP: If you are short of time, you can book the night train back to Hanoi for the next day.
 When doing this, you can do one-day tour on the day of arrival (day 1), sleep one night in Sapa and do another day tour the next day (day 2).
 On the second day, you can take the night train back to Hanoi.